dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ### 🔍 Insights

-- **Social media (e.g., Facebook):** Demonstrates strong conversion rates and contributes significantly to revenue, suggesting a highly engaged audience.
-Consider further investment and scaling successful creatives.
+- **Social media (e.g., Facebook):** Has high conversion rates and contributes significantly to revenue, suggesting a highly engaged audience.
+Consider making further investments and scaling successful creatives.
-- **Search engine (Google):** While generating the highest user volume and MRR, search engine campaigns show a moderate conversion rate, indicating potential for optimization through improved keyword targeting and landing page relevance.
+- **Search engine (Google):** Despite having the largest user volume and MRR, search engine campaigns show a moderate conversion rate, showing potential for improvement through better keyword targeting and landing page relevance.
-- **Short-form video (TikTok):** Currently underperforming across key metrics (user volume, conversion, MRR), potentially due to a mismatch between the platform's demographics and our target audience.
-A carefully targeted experiment is recommended before further investment.
+- **Short-form video (TikTok):** Currently underperforming across key metrics (user volume, conversion, MRR), possibly due to a demographic mismatch between the platform and our target audience.
+Before making any further investments, it is recommended to conduct a carefully targeted experiment.

 ### ✅ Recommendations